wireapp/wire-docs/src/understand/federation/roadmap.rst

 * Message delivery guarantees are weak if any backends are temporarily unavailable.
 * If any backends are unavailable, data inconsistencies may occur.
-* Federation with the production cloud version of wire.com will not yet be supported.
+* Federation with the production cloud version of wire.com is not yet supported.
 * Federated conferencing requires an SFT in each domain represented in the conversation.
 The caller's SFT is the "anchor" SFT, to which federated SFTs connect:

   * SFTs must have valid certificates suitable for mutual authentication with federated SFTs.
   * Currently all video streams are exchanged between the anchor SFT and each federated SFT.
 The SFTs select the relevant streams for each client as today, but inter-SFT traffic could use substantially more bandwidth than an SFT to client stream.
   * The administrator needs to open ports between their SFTs and federated SFTs for signalling and media.